List of downloadable songs for the Rock Band series: Pricing

-Individual songs are usually priced at either US$1.99/€1.49/GB£0.99, or US$1.00/€0.75/GB£0.59, with a few exceptions priced at GB£1.19 or GB£1.49/€1.99; all are available for download through PlayStation Network, Xbox Live and the Wii's online service unless otherwise noted on the list below.
+Individual songs are usually priced at either US$1.99/€1.49/£0.99, or US$1.00/€0.75/£0.59, with a few exceptions priced at £1.19 or £1.49/€1.99; all are available for download through PlayStation Network, Xbox Live and the Wii's online service unless otherwise noted on the list below.
 In the US, some downloadable songs have been available for the discounted US$0.99 price for a limited time before being raised to the standard price.
-From September 18, 2012 until October 6, 2015, all songs released prior to Rock Band 3's launch were reduced to US$1.00/€0.75/GB£0.59; however, with the integration of Rock Band 4's new features, Freestyle Guitar Solos and Dynamic Drum Fills, into legacy tracks, the price of all legacy DLC reverted to its original price point of US$1.99/€1.49/GB£0.99.
+From September 18, 2012, until October 6, 2015, all songs released prior to Rock Band 3's launch were reduced to US$1.00/€0.75/£0.59; however, with the integration of Rock Band 4's new features, Freestyle Guitar Solos and Dynamic Drum Fills, into legacy tracks, the price of all legacy DLC reverted to its original price point of US$1.99/€1.49/£0.99.
 The price for downloadable albums and song packs varies, according to how many songs are on the album or pack.
 Song packs containing three songs usually cost US$5.49, while song packs containing six songs cost US$9.99.

 Since the introduction of Pro Instruments, extra pricing was necessary.
-In order to receive the Pro Guitar and Bass play, one must pay an additional US$1.00/€0.75/GB£0.59; however, certain songs or packs included the Pro Guitar for no additional charge.
+In order to receive the Pro Guitar and Bass play, one must pay an additional US$1.00/€0.75/£0.59; however, certain songs or packs included the Pro Guitar for no additional charge.

 In Rock Band 4, users can import previously purchased content within the same console family (i.e. Xbox One from Xbox 360 and PlayStation 4 from PlayStation 3) at no additional charge.